Prince George’s County Schools Close After 1700 Teachers Call Out To Protest

-In Maryland, the Prince George’s county schools have been closed for the day as a large portion of their staff have joined “A Day Without a Woman” protests.
+In Maryland, the Prince George’s county schools have been closed for the day as a large portion of their staff has joined “A Day Without a Woman” protests.

 On March 8th, women around the world joined together on International Women’s Day to march in protests created around the concept of “A Day Without a Woman.”
 Many of the organizers of this set of protests credit two previous marches for their inspiration: “A Day Without an Immigrant” and the massive Women’s Marches launched shortly after Donald Trump was sworn in as president.

 The goal of the protests is to highlight the impact women have in the economy and society, and how important it is to ensure equal rights for everyone in the workplace.
 People are encouraged to show support by wearing red, not shopping, and most significantly, taking the day off of work.
-Protests around the world are aimed at letting lawmakers know the crucial roles women play in the development of the future of nations.
+Protests around the world are aimed at letting lawmakers know the crucial roles women play in the future development of nations.

-And the protest has had no small success demonstrating how crucial a role women play in the economy, with thousands of workers taking the day off and protesting around the globe.
-The Prince George’s county schools are a prime example of how important ladies are to the work force.
+And the protest has had no small success demonstrating the crucial role women play in the economy, with thousands of workers taking the day off and protesting around the globe.
+The Prince George’s County schools are a prime example of how important women are in the workforce.

 In a move which caught many parents by surprise, hundreds of Prince George County teachers and staff called out to join the protests.
 According to WTOP, the CEO of the Prince George County schools announced late Tuesday night that “the school system — the second largest in Maryland — would close its doors Wednesday after 1,700 teachers and 30 percent of the transportation staff requested the day off,” telling parents that “We cannot transport students and provide safe, productive learning environments without adequate staff….
 As a result, schools will be closed tomorrow for students.”